I have horrible news.

 Hydrogen Peroxide Spray

 Mix some hydrogen peroxide and water in a spray bottle.
-Spray all the effected areas of the plant and let it dry.
+Spray all the affected areas of the plant and let it dry.
 The solution will kill the mold, but it comes at a cost.

 It will also cause oxidation, which will burn the buds and greatly reduce the terpenes.
 Fewer terpenes kills the aroma and can also reduce the effects of smoking the bud (different terpenes are responsible for different effects).